mliu2023/pokedex-project/README.md

 # fullstack-project

 This is a Pokédex app I made during the Fullstack@Brown bootcamp.
+I learn the basics of full stack programming.